Abhishekjha18/License-Metric/README.md

    - Download and install the ST-BLE and ST AIOT CRAFT app from your device's app store.

    - Pair the app with the STEVAL-MKBOXPRO via Bluetooth.

+   - Flash the FP_SNS_DATALOG2 on the board if not already done.

    - Access the ST AIOT craft website for additional features and data analysis.